Tagged: freedom of speech

 This is not only an accident but also a hit-and-run, and not only a hit-and-run but also manslaughter.
 The difference with murder is that the driver and passengers probably didn’t intend to kill Anjali by dragging her, they had rather hoped the body would detach, alive, from under the car so they could drive away, released from this “burden.”
 However, the drag was an act of violence causing injuries that resulted in death: the definition of manslaughter.

-Someone (a YouTube user) said “[accused] having knowledge” is enough in Indian law to characterize murder, “not only mens rea” (a legal term for “intent”).
+Someone, a YouTube user, said “[the accused] having knowledge” is enough in Indian law to characterize murder, “not only mens rea” (a legal term for intent).
 Knowledge of what, he did not tell, but I think I can connect the dots, and that puzzles me because it means Indian law has no proper distinction between murder and manslaughter, which, if true, would be a shortcoming.
-In the present case, for instance, the men probably knew they were committing a violent, potentially lethal act, but death was not their intent (mens rea); their intent was more likely to have the body released from the car or the car released from the body, although, in their recklessness, they were certainly aware this could provoke death.
+In the present case, for instance, the men probably knew they were committing a violent, potentially lethal act, but death was not their intent (mens rea); their intent was more likely to have the body released from the car or the car released from the body, although, in their recklessness, they were certainly aware this could provoke death†.

 c/ Police conduct

 As for police conduct, which has been questioned, we heard that a first police report talked of an accident, and this triggered street demonstrations or riots.
 If there was only “accident” in this report, then truly the report seems light, as a hit-and-run was also obvious.
 But a hit-and-run is not yet, per se, a murder/manslaughter either.
 Assuming the report was about accident and hit-and-run, one could still be puzzled and ask: How did the men not notice there was a body under their car?
 I have been watching Indian channels on YouTube these last days, and since the Anjali case surfaced, already two other car drag incidents occurred in India, as in Hardoi (Uttar Pradesh) yesterday, Jan 6, when a cyclist was dragged by a car over one kilometer before the driver stopped.
 On videos, we see pedestrians rushing toward the vehicle to alert the driver that he was dragging somebody; apparently, the driver had not noticed it at once.
-In the Delhi case, I read some people say a “decent” driver’s not noticing is impossible, but is it so certain?
-For one, it probably depends on the condition of the roads: where a car ceaselessly bounces up and down due to the road’s unevenness, it probably takes longer to notice the presence of a dragged burden under one’s car.
-Nevertheless, in case police did sloppy work, this is not evidence of coverup yet rather than incompetence or neglect.
-Even if police try to protect a politician among the car passengers (or is he the driver? – One of the accused is a local BJP politician), Nidhi’s interview in front of cameras can be of no help in that regard, as far as I can see, contrary to what is said by some: Nidhi’s testimony as we know it (see iii) can’t cast the least shadow of a doubt on the main facts, unless something escapes me.
-If the testimony can’t change nothing in that respect, I fail to see why police would have staged it.
+In the Delhi case, some people say a “decent” driver’s not noticing is impossible, but is it so certain?
+For one, it depends on the condition of the roads: where a car ceaselessly bounces up and down due to the road’s unevenness, it probably takes longer to notice the presence of a dragged burden under one’s car.
+Nevertheless, in case police did sloppy work, this is no evidence of coverup, rather than incompetence or neglect, yet.
+Even if police try to protect a politician among the car passengers (or is he the driver? – one of the accused is a local BJP politician), Nidhi’s interview in front of cameras can be of no help in that regard, as far as I can see, contrary to what is said by some: Nidhi’s testimony as we know it (see iii) can’t cast the least shadow of a doubt on the main facts.

 (iii)